ny-collins/curiosity-pwa/README.md

 ## ✨ Features

 ### Core Functionality
-- **📝 Rich Journaling** - Create entries with markdown support and rich text editing
+- **📝 Rich Text Editing** - Create entries with markdown support and rich text editing
 - **📅 Calendar View** - Visualize your timeline with an interactive calendar
 - **🎯 Goals & Tasks** - Track personal goals and daily tasks with progress indicators
 - **🔒 Secure Vault** - Store sensitive information with PIN and biometric protection